Patients Deserve an Explanation

 Clinical Judgment Is Not Guesswork

 This is called clinical judgment.
 It’s a core part of good medical practice.
 I don’t ignore science—I apply it in context.
-Because Lyme doesn’t always follow the rules, and neither should we when those rules are failing real people.
+Because Lyme doesn’t always follow the rules, and neither should we when those rules are failing genuine people.

 You Know When Something Feels Wrong